ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 ```
 You can also customize the panel’s name using the **Panel title** field.

-### Functional Highlights
+#### Functional Highlights

-- Users can mark the requisition as Completed
-- This triggers automatic Store Order Posting
-- A corresponding Store Transaction is generated
+- Depending on whether the order was fulfilled in full or requires further execution, the manager can choose to proceed to the next panel either to initiate a follow-up or to verify that everything is complete.

 ## Web Panel 3: Store Order (Grandparent Document)